cachapman/MachineLearningNotebooks/NBSETUP.md

-# Set up your notebook environment for Azure Machine Learning
+# Set up your notebook environment for Azure Machine Learning for fun

 To run the notebooks in this repository use one of following options.